kagic/Amalgam/README.md

 * Whatever [this](https://www.youtube.com/watch?v=M-bmV2ws_QY) is.

 ## Contact
-I am no longer on KAGIC, and won't be returning for the time being.
-If my attention is necessary, [file a report](https://github.com/Akrivus/Amalgam/issues), or mention me on [MMD](https://discord.mcmoddev.com/).
+I'm no longer on KAGIC, so if I'm needed, [file an issue](https://github.com/Akrivus/Amalgam/issues) or hit me up on [MMD](https://discord.mcmoddev.com/).

 ---